 Dress the Part

-People will judge you based on what you’re wearing, so it’s essential always to dress sharp and look put-together.
-That doesn’t mean you need to spend a fortune on designer suits; make sure your clothing is clean, wrinkle-free, and appropriate for the occasion.
+People will judge you based on your appearance, so it’s always dressed sharp and put-together.
+That doesn’t mean you must spend a fortune on designer suits; make sure your clothing is clean, wrinkle-free, and appropriate for the occasion.

 Choose Your Words Carefully